Difficult conversations workshop

 - Where: Ernest and Marion Davis Library, Auckland City Hospital

-This is a non-profit one day course with the course cost varying according to professional role and CPE allowance.
+This is a non-profit 4 hour course with the course cost varying according to professional role and CPE allowance.
 Medical participants are charged a higher rate to enable attendance from the other professions.
-Rates for 2018 are $800 SMO, $400 RMO, $200 Nursing/Psychology, $50 Allied Health.
-Lunch is provided.
+Rates for 2019 are $100 Medical, $80 Nursing, $50 Allied Health.
+There may be circumstances where funding is difficult, these cases will be evaluated individually.

 This is a recently introduced course and our aim is to engage as many of our senior medical, nursing and allied health staff as possible.
 We will be providing shorter courses and refresher courses as the programme evolves and develops.